Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Know Your State's Requirements

-Insurance requirements change periodically.
-California, Utah, Virginia, and North Carolina all raised minimum coverage limits in 2025.
+Insurance requirements change frequently.
+California, Utah, Virginia, and North Carolina all raised minimum coverage limits in 2025, and New Jersey updated its minimums effective January 1, 2026.
+South Carolina now prohibits surcharges for not-at-fault UM/UIM claims.
 When your policy renews, verify you're meeting current state requirements and consider whether minimum coverage adequately protects your financial situation.

 Farmers logo